 Evidence of nurtured relationships with our donor network will include:

-- other gifts will exceed $60,000 through strategic fundraising drives including “back to school” and “graduation” and our monthly giving program, which will enroll more than 50 new donors representing an approximate $35,000 increase over 2013.
+- other gifts will exceed $55,925 through strategic fundraising drives; and our monthly giving program will enroll more than 50 new donors.

 Managing to change the world.

-The board of directors will hold itself accountable for carrying out their responsibilities.
+The Boards of Directors and Trustees will hold themselves accountable for carrying out their responsibilities.